 Cut Scenes: Breakout

-a result of this, some special features on Doctor Who DVDs have also been subject to BBFC cuts.
-One such example is the changes made to the documentary, Remembering the Aztecs as seen on the DVD release of the 1964 William Hartnell story,
+of this, some special features on Doctor Who DVDs have also been subject to BBFC cuts.
+One such example is the changes made to the documentary, Remembering the Aztecs as seen on the DVD release of the 1964 William Hartnell story, The Aztecs.

-The Aztecs.
 Around 18 minutes into the feature, the actor Ian Cullen discusses how actors in the 1960s used to secure the opportunity for a retake if they fluffed their lines.
-As part of this discussion, he uses strong language on two
+As part of this discussion, he uses strong language on two occasions.
+BBC Worldwide

 As actor talks about fluffing lines, remove (or completely bleep out) both uses of the word 'fuck'.

-the cast and crew, moderated by Toby Hadoke.
+cast and crew, moderated by Toby Hadoke.
 As originally recorded, Hadoke reads from the diaries of English playwright Joe Orton at one point, and the speakers make jokes about the actor Fraser Hines, who played Jamie in The Moonbase.
-The
+The commentaries were

-commentaries were submitted to the BBFC with a request for a PG rating by 2 Entertain Video, but the BBFC demanded 47 seconds of cuts to remove some sexual references from the soundtrack.
-The rather specific cuts list sent by the BBFC to the
+submitted to the BBFC with a request for a PG rating by 2 Entertain Video, but the BBFC demanded 47 seconds of cuts to remove some sexual references from the soundtrack.
+The rather specific cuts list sent by the BBFC to the distributors states:

 being chased around the rehearsal room by Joe Orton; and joking reference to Hines revealing this in his proposed autobiography, entitled '49 Shades of Fraze'.